visdesignlab/Sanguine/backend/README.md

   - Parameters:
     - Required:
         `transfusion_type`: A blood product to look up.
 Must be one of: PRBC_UNITS, FFP_UNITS, PLT_UNITS, CRYO_UNITS, CELL_SAVER_ML, or ALL_UNITS.
-        `date_range`: A comma separated list of 2 dates in oracle db date format
+        `date_range`: A comma separated list of 2 dates in oracle db date format.
     - Optional:
         `aggregated_by`: One of YEAR, SURGEON_ID, ANESTHESIOLOGIST_ID.
         `patient_ids`: A comma separated list of patient ids.